dustinpfister/blog_posts/_posts/lodash_throttle.md

 \_.throttle differers from setTimeout and setInterval as it returns a new function that will only fire once the amount of time has passed when it is being called, rather than setting a function to call after an amount of time has passed, or at a certain interval.

-## 2 - The power of closures, and high order functions.
+## 2 - Vanilla js alternative example

 \_.throttle is a good example of what can be done with closures, and high order functions.
-Which are just fancy terms for functions within functions that accept functions as one or more of there arguments.
+Which are just fancy terms for functions within functions, and functions that accept functions as one or more of there arguments.

-## 3 - Vanilla js alternative example
+## 2.1 - Using closures.

 I was able to put this together in a flash.
 I love quick little examples like this, and also If I wanted to I could go in a novel, custom direction with it.

 ```js
 var throttle = function (func, rate) {
     var lastTime = new Date(),
     api;
     rate = rate || 1000;
     // define the api
     api = function () {
         var now = new Date();
         if (now - lastTime >= rate) {
             func();
             lastTime = now;
         }
     };
    // call now
     api.now = function(){
         func();
     };
     // return the api
     return api;
 };
 ```